 - Parking “off street” or in a nearby parking lot or garage during winter storms greatly helps us clear the snow from our roadways.
 Please do not push or blow snow onto city streets and sidewalks from driveways and lots.
 You can help us by clearing snow from nearby catch basins and fire hydrants when possible.
 This greatly helps if snow turns to rain or wet weather follows.

-SNOW PARKING BANS - The City may call for a three types of parking bans if warranted - a citywide ban, a peninsula ban, or a yellow zone ban for the downtown district.
+The City may call for a three types of parking bans if warranted - a citywide ban, a peninsula ban, or a yellow zone ban for the downtown district.
 Parking bans are called as needed to allow streets to be cleared of snow or ice conditions.
 Parking bans greatly help snowplowing operations clear snow from our city roadways.
 For more information, visit Snow Bans.

-STAY INFORMED WITH NOTIFY ME
+STAY INFORMED WITH Stay connected

 SNOW REMOVAL VIOLATIONS